 In addition to all this, your name will probably be in the news, particularly if it is an alcohol-related accident that resulted in someone’s death.
 That kind of stress and shame can be overwhelming if you have made a terrible mistake.

-But you still have rights, and you need and deserve proper legal defense representation in court.
+I want you to know that you have rights, and you need and deserve proper legal defense representation in court.
 Whatever lead you to this situation, you are innocent until proven guilty.
-A defense attorney will fight on your behalf to get you the best possible outcome.
+A defense attorney like myself will fight on your behalf to get you the best possible outcome.

 When it feels like no one is on your side, please contact me for a confidential legal defense consultation.